The Fundamental Theorem of Calculus for Lebesgue-Stieltjes integrals involving non-monotonic derivators: Acknowledgments

-Lamiae Maia would like to express her sincere gratitude to Professor Fernándo Adrián Fernández Tojo and the Departamento de Estatística, Análise Matemática e Optimización at the Instituto de Matemáticas, Universidade de Santiago de Compostela, for their warm hospitality and for funding her research stay at the aforementioned department, during which this article was initiated.
+Lamiae Maia would like to express her sincere gratitude to Professor Fernando Adrián Fernández Tojo and to the Departamento de Estatística, Análise Matemática e Optimización, Facultade de Matemáticas, Universidade de Santiago de Compostela, for their warm hospitality during her research stay.
+Lamiae Maia also acknowledges the GI\--1561 research group “Nonlinear Differential Equations” at the University of Santiago de Compostela for funding this stay, during which the present article was initiated.